 Why isn't the search feature functioning right now?

-The database running this website is down for backup from 12:00-13:00 GMT (4:00-5:00am PST) Tuesday-Sunday and 09:00-14:30 GMT (1:00-6:30am PST) Monday for backup.
+The database running this website is down for backup from 12:00-12:10 GMT (4:00-4:10am PST) daily for backup.
 We regret any inconvenience this may cause to our users.
 If you encounter search problems at other times, please contact project staff.

 What are alternate takes and why are there multiple sound files for some cylinders?

 Alternate takes were commonly issued in the early years of the phonograph industry for a variety of reasons.
-Cylinders weren't molded until the turn of the 20th century, so mass production was impossible, and moulds and stampers had a limited lifespan.
+Cylinders weren't molded until the turn of the 20th century, so mass production was impossible, and molds had a limited lifespan.
 Artists went back into the studio to record popular songs if the masters wore out.
 UCSB retains any alternate takes of a given title.
 An interesting example is "Any rags," by Arthur Collins, for which UCSB has three different takes.

 Does UCSB also have 78rpm recordings from this era?